-Attendance: You are expected to attend class, arrive on time, and remain for the entire class period.
+Attendance: Students are expected to attend all classes in order to be successful in a course.
+You are expected to attend class, arrive on time, and remain for the entire class period.
 Absences will only be excused with acceptable documentation provided in a timely manner, and at the sole discretion of the course instructor.

-- FOUR (4) missed assignments OR absences (at any time; for any reason) will result in the student being dropped from the course. - Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records. - A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor. - When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
+- FOUR (4) missed assignments OR absences (at any time; for any reason) will result in the student being dropped from the course. - When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor. - Class attendance is recorded by the instructor or on a sign in sheet.
 The sign in sheet will be available until the scheduled time that class starts. - Tardiness is disruptive to the classroom setting.
 If you arrive AFTER class starts, then you will be counted absent. - You should plan to be in class for the entire period.
 A student who leaves class regularly will be marked absent for that class period even if he/she was present for the majority of the time. - Material presented in class will NOT be repeated during office hours or any other communication forum such as e-mail.
 If you are absent, request class notes from another student.